Digital shield in cyberspace with a person selecting it with their finger.

 How do I return to the training after I've already started it?

-Students (not employed by UW–Madison) can return to the training by going to the Cybersecurity Awareness Training Canvas course.
+Students (not employed by UW–Madison): You can return to the training by going to the Cybersecurity Awareness Training Canvas course.
 Students can also go to their Canvas dashboard and select the course “Cybersecurity Awareness Training 2025.”

 What do I need to do to pass the Cybersecurity Awareness Training?